 While it’s true that the average corporate incentive arrangement only adds up to a state kicking in $2,457 per year.
 Basically, taxpayers will be paying over 15% of the wages to Foxconn employees, a workforce that could top out at 13,000.
 However, taxpayers must realize that when the government was bloated and paying many employees in excess of $30,000 a year and benefits, that’s more than double the investment in paying Foxconn to build electronics in Wisconsin.

 While it’s true that there was enforcement of DNR rules and teachers for children, the fact is that most people from Wisconsin would rather watch a youtube video of a rap battle between Donald Trump and Pocahontas than pay their hard-earned money into a corrupt system of fat-cat, liberal, career government employees.
 These people are perfectly fine that Foxconn employees will be making more money than them, with a substantial percentage provided by their own taxes, so long as those Foxconn employees do not tell them what to watch on the screens that are being manufactured in Wisconsin.

 Jeremy Atkins, a college marketing major, says that he is grateful that he might be able to work for Foxconn with money provided by Wisconsin taxpayers.
-“I will show my appreciation to the taxpayers of Wisconsin by affixing a Wisconsin license plate to my Porsche,” Atkins claimed.
+“I will show my appreciation to the taxpayers of Wisconsin by purchasing my Porsche in the state” Atkins claimed.
 “I will also show my appreciation by paying Wisconsin income taxes even as I live closer to Chicago, over the border.
 I mean, have you seen Mount Pleasant?
 I’d rather live in Taiwan!”
 Atkins also claims that he hopes that with hard work and dedication, he might someday work his way to up own the company, which is generally the dream of most American workers.
 Like those who work for Toyota, HSBC, Sony, or Siemens.